- Chart

 Disclaimers:

-This JSON output is generated for informational purposes only and does not constitute financial advice.
-The data presented is based on publicly available information and is subject to change.
-Investors should conduct their own due diligence before making any investment decisions.
-Market share percentages are estimates and may vary depending on the source and market segment definition.
+This information is for informational purposes only and does not constitute financial advice.
+Financial data and market share estimates are based on publicly available information and may be subject to change.
+Past performance is not indicative of future results.
+Investors should conduct their own due diligence.

 AI Summarization is directionally correct and might not be accurate.